thriveweb/davis-legal/content/pages/areas.md

       icon: /images/uploads/icon-trade.svg
       title: Trade Practices & Consumer Litigation
     - content: >-
-        Robert has represented a large number of former employees of Commonwealth Departments and Authorities and has appeared in many of the major cases on this subject, commencing with the seminal decision in Cornwell v Commonwealth of Australia [2007] HCA 16; 229 CLR 519; 81 ALJR 933; 234 ALR 148.
+        Robert has represented many former employees of Commonwealth Departments and Authorities and has appeared in many major cases on this subject, commencing with the seminal decision in Cornwell v Commonwealth of Australia [2007] HCA 16; 229 CLR 519; 81 ALJR 933; 234 ALR 148.
       icon: /images/uploads/icon-super.svg
       title: Commonwealth Superannuation Litigation
   right: